nadir199/diabetes-analysis/README.md

 # Diabetic Patients Dataset Analysis
 ## About the Author
-I'm Abdelkader Nadir DEBBAGH, I'm a Computer Systems Engineer and I'm pursuing a Master's degree Machine Learning for Data Science at the University of Paris.
+I'm Abdelkader Nadir DEBBAGH, I'm a Computer Systems Engineer and I'm pursuing a Master's degree in Machine Learning for Data Science at the University of Paris.
 Feel free to contact me at (na.debbagh@gmail.com)

 ## Project Description
 In this project, I worked on the Diabetes dataset and tried to extract value out of it.
 I made a simple Univariate and Multivariate data analysis, applied resampling techniques, trained models and compared their results with various metrics, I also implemented a model aggregation method through a majority vote.